ItzPike/DBM-Rawdata-Releases/Role Reaction Menu/README.md

 - reactionGet - Stores and checks the reaction, adding a role if reacted on a menu
 - reactionRev - Stores and checks the reaction, removing a role if reacted on a menu
-- reactionStart - Intilizes an arary for data to be stored upon by autrole and is used by reactionGet
+- reactionStart - Intilizes a file stored in /data folder to store information about the role menus, used by other commands

 ## Warning
 These commands were all tested inside the windows command line and not ran within DBM
-Thanks to Akira#1234, it does seem to be workin from within DBM (horray)

 ## Settings
 In the reactionGet and reactionRev scripts, you can edit what the bot sends to the players when they add/remove a reaction/role.